am-shi/ctfs/README.md

 ## Example Walkthrough

-This is an example of a CTF challenge I solved:
+This is an example snippet of a CTF challenge I solved:

 ![Walkthrough example](forensics/ex-walkthrough.png)